graceboerner5-jpg/heart-monitor-redesign/anc.md

 W_lms_gated = zeros(M, 1);
 ```
 ### (ii) Developing the QRS-Gating Logic (Creating the Freeze)
+The QRS-Gating logic is then predetermined by identifying a threshold for R-peak height, minimum distance between beats, and a freeze window around the R-peak.
+By finding the peaks in each freeze window, the filter can be temporarily paused as to not reduce the R-peaks during the QRS complexes.

 ```matlab
 % Build the Real-Time Freeze Mask